abdelghanimeliani/hackthebot/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-1. First you have to create a discord application and get an Application token check out the [documentation](https://discord.com/developers/docs/intro)
+1. First you have to create a Telegram bot and get an Application token check out the [documentation](https://core.telegram.org/bots)
 2. Set your application token in the configuration files
 3. Running The bot
    ```sh